andyhansen/blog/_posts/2018-08-17-writing-down-words.md

 Writing words down is a whole new kettle of fish.
 The feedback loop is massive, it's almost totally non-existent.
-I'm not going to end up rewriting a post after finishing it There is no "second chance", like how you can refine a story over time.
+I'm not going to end up rewriting a post after finishing it.
+There is no "second chance", like how you can refine a story over time.
 These posts are a result of conversations I have with myself a thousand times over.
 First in my head as I come up with the idea, then on my computer as I type and tweak every sentence over and over again.